puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/ese.md

 The number of pages and table content will determine the amount of memory artemis uses.

-Ex: If a table has 5 columns and 1000 pages and provide 1000 pages to getRows(), artemis will return back all of the data.
+Ex: If a table has 5 columns and 1000 pages and you provide 1000 pages to getRows(), artemis will return back all of the data.
 This **may** be ok.
 If the 5 columns only have numbers or small text then it **probably** will not require a lot of memory.